Student Uniform and Grooming

 Sweaters/Sweatshirts/Hoodies:

-• Small manufacturer’s trademark is acceptable
+•Small manufacturer’s trademark is acceptable.

-• Students participating in extracurricular activities shall conform to the standards of this policy while attending classes during the regular school day.
-Cheerleaders may wear their uniforms when required for participation in school sanctioned activities.
-Athletes may wear the team jerseys on game days with appropriate uniform bottoms.
+•Students participating in extracurricular activities shall conform to the standards of this policy while attending classes during the regular school day.

 Exceptions to wearing dress code attire are permitted when: